Open-Telecoms-Data/open-fibre-data-standard/docs/reference/publication_formats/json.md

 This page presents the schema in an interactive browser.
 You can also download the canonical version of the schema as [JSON Schema](../../../schema/network-package-schema.json).

-A network package is a JSON object that must include `.networks`: an array of `Network` objects as described by the [network schema](../schema.md).
+A network package is a JSON object that must include `.networks`: an array of `Network` objects as described by the [network object schema](#network-object-schema).
 For data published via a paginated API, the optional `.links` object should be used to provide URLs for the next and previous pages of results.

 ::::{tab-set}